 What's new

-| Challenge | Requirements | Supplies Promotion | Subwoofer | Photos | Reviews | ASP | FAQ | Revision 0.1 |
+| Challenge | Requirements | Supplies Promotion | Subwoofer | Photos | Reviews | ASP | FAQ | Revision 0.1 | Revision 2 | ORION-3 | ORION-4 |

-ORION Construction Plans+
+ORION Construction Plans

 It is my objective with this information to bring high accuracy 2-channel sound reproduction into the homes of music lovers, who enjoy building their own speakers, who want to learn about advanced speaker design or who could not afford a commercial product of comparable sonic quality.
 A finished speaker like this would easily cost five times as much, because of labor, overhead, marketing and distribution costs, and this without anyone getting rich.
 I believe the performance of the ORION is at such high level, that you will have great difficulty to find a comparable speaker regardless of price.